ggatward/stormcheck/README.md

 Additional options are available:
 - Passing the --debug flag will output debugging messages whilst the script is executed
 - Passing the --notx flag will run the script, but NOT key the radio to play the announcement.
+- Passing the --local flag will play the audio locally if the --notx flag is given - this is only used for development.
 Using both of these flags together therefore can be used for future development on a live node
 ```
 stormcheck vk2 --debug --notx